Rockport, Texas: The Big Blue Crab

 The Big Blue Crab is a local park and attraction located on the banks of Little Bay next to the historic Sea View Motel.
 It features an elevated blue crab sculpture that is the world's largest.
-Originally constructed in the 1950s, the crab fell apart in the 1970s, but the city rebuilt the attraction in 2012 to even larger proportions.
+Originally constructed in the 1950s, the crab fell apart in the 1970s, but the city rebuilt the attraction in 2012 to even larger proportion.
 The crab suffered major damage five years later in Hurricane Harvey.
 As the community got well on its way to restoring and cleaning up the damage left from the storm a group was formed and begin plans to have a new Crab Built and set in the place of the old one.
 The new Crab would need to be built to be able to withstand not only the ravages of time but also to sustain any future storms that may impact the area.
 Proposals for artists were sent out and a renowned artist named Joe Barrington was selected for the project.
 The crab arrived in Aransas County on Tuesday, July 27 and installation began July 28th, 2021.